ryunp/d2vhd_wrapper/README.md

 Switches can be used discretely or in combination, ie: '/s /d' or '/sd'.

 Test mode will skip the backup step.
-This allows confirmation of drive selections before actual backups are run.
+This allows confirmation of volume selections before actual backups are run.

 Debug mode will create a gui panel with internal state, term matching results, and volume info.